-- Recognize that we are all different but as human beings there is some good in each of us. - Connecting with other people is essential to our well-being. - Each of us needs to be an active part of the community and not relied on others to do it for us. - Gov't is made up of people like us trying to be good neighbors. - Concept of Ubuntu...
+- Recognize that we are all different but as human beings there is some good in each of us. - Connecting with other people is essential to our well-being. - Each of us needs to be an active part of the community and not relied on others to do it for us. - Concept of Ubuntu...
 We are all part of one human family We need each other and are responsible for each other.

-Fundamental Values: Having developed skills like; Trust, Respect, Independence, Collaboration, Kindness, Listening, and Empathy.
+Fundamental Values; Trust, Respect, Independence,

+Collaboration, Kindness, Listening, and Empathy.
+Curiosity